 Fix a proportion

-Here is an insider tip from design experts: work out a 60:30:10 proportion to the colour scheme.
+Here is an insider tip from interior designers in Hyderabad experts: work out a 60:30:10 proportion to the colour scheme.
 The largest proportion goes to the dominant colour, which is the wall paint.
 The secondary position goes to large elements like the upholstery.
 The final 10, which is where you can play around with some bright accents or sharp contrasts goes to the colour of your accessories.
 This proportion ensures balance, visual impact, and creative flair.

 Ultimately, the best colour choices for your living room are those that make you feel at ease.
 And at home.